Ph.D. student, College of Nursing, Dean's Diversity Fellow

 The copious amount of diversity and culture.
 There’s so much to do here; you’ll never be bored.

-What has been the most meaningful experience or area of growth as a graduate student?
+What has been your most meaningful experience or area of growth as a graduate student?

 Being in a urban, research-intensive university, it has been eye opening to see the disparities that exist within the minority populations in Detroit.
 This realization helped fueled my research interest.